Perspective

 This Perspective piece does not represent the views of Offrange or Ambrook, its parent company.

 The dangers of more severe droughts, storms, and more volatile seasons for farmers’ lives and livelihoods are hard to overstate, as Offrange has reported.
 Because of this, understanding the complex relationship between agriculture and climate change is critical to making our food industry less extractive and more resilient.
 But when the Agri-Pulse panel did finally allude to climate impacts, it was only to deride the arbitrary emission standards of “the carbon gods.”
-The panel closed with Christensen asking each member where they expected the future of agriculture to lead, with a pointed reminder to keep the tone hopeful.
-Vavroch, one of the Iowa farmers, replied that he’s heartened that bleak environmental headlines today are unchanged from those of 60 years ago, yet “we’re still here.”
+The panel closed by asking each member where they expected the future of agriculture to lead, with a pointed reminder to keep the tone hopeful.
+One of the Iowa farmers replied that he’s heartened that bleak environmental headlines today are unchanged from those of 60 years ago, yet “we’re still here.”
 As he saw it, “the future is as bright as you want it to be.”

 This was embodied most poignantly in the mantra of the day, repeated more times than I could count: Scaling Sustainability.